 Currently, the only known North American nesting population is concentrated near Barrow in northern Alaska.
 Aerial surveys indicate abundance of roughly a few hundred individuals.
 The western Alaska subpopulation appears to have nearly disappeared; since 1970, only 11 nests have been reported from a few locations on the Y-K Delta.

-1) Protect adults and increase the number of young produced by the Alaska-breeding population on the Arctic Coastal Plain.
-Conservation activities include reducing arctic fox and raven populations (common nest predators) near the highest concentration of breeding Steller’s eiders, and community outreach focused on habitat protection and reducing shooting, use of toxic lead ammunition, and disturbance during the breeding season.
+1) Protect adults and increase the number of young produced by the Alaska-breeding population near Utqiagvik, where the highest densities of nesting Steller's eiders are found in Alaska.
+Conservation activities include community outreach focused on habitat protection and reducing shooting, use of toxic lead ammunition, and disturbance during the breeding season.

-3) Monitor the population through aerial and ground surveys to measure the effectiveness of conservation efforts; and,
+2) Monitor the population through aerial and ground surveys; and,

 U.S. Fish & Wildlife Service Species Profile